I enjoy sharing tips, reviews, and experiences on a variety of subjects. Hopefully, you will find them interesting and

 Flies like to feast on organic decaying material (by "organic," I mean stuff that is derived from living matter, not things that were raised without pesticides).

 - House flies and blow flies (bluebottles) are attracted to fruits, vegetables, and meat.
 They love sweet things, so they'll suck anything from flower nectar to rotting fruit.
 As far as they're concerned, the riper, deader, stinkier, and more rotten, the better.
-They're crazy about poop of all kinds and will swarm all over feces.
+They're crazy about waste of all kinds and will swarm all over feces.

 - Fruit flies prefer things that are sweet and/or fermented.
 They're attracted to fruits of all kinds, some vegetables, and anything sugary.
 They like juice, wine, beer, and cider, even when it's been left out for a couple of days, and they'll even drink vinegar.